 Scripture plainly teaches that Christ bears our sins, and the next article will expand on His fulfillment of the Day of Atonement ritual.
 Yet, we introduce grave error if we gloss over either the Bible’s general teaching on sin or whose sins, in particular, are atoned for in Leviticus 16.

 One error lies in blaming Satan for the sins of humanity, then interpreting the azazel to represent Satan bearing mankind’s sins.
 Apocryphal tradition holds that all sin should be ascribed to a fallen angel named Azazel, and even today it is commonly taught that the real cause—the actual author—of human sin is Satan.
 However, the Word of God shows that this is not true.

 There is no question that Satan deceives (Revelation 12:9).
 He broadcasts his attitudes, and we all have tuned in to them.
 Ephesians 2:2 establishes that an evil spirit influence is at work in the world today.
-Paul calls the Devil “the god of this age” (II Corinthians 4:4), and John declares that “the whole world lies under [his] sway” (I John 5:19).
+Jesus calls the Devil “the ruler of this world” (John 12:31; 14:30; 16:11), and John declares that “the whole world lies under [his] sway” (I John 5:19).